Cleaning your Chromebook isn’t as difficult as you’d think it is. It’s easy. Seriously.

 - Compressed air

-- A soft cloth
+- A soft cloth (microfiber works best)

 A microfiber or other non-abrasive cloth will work fine.
 Just use a dab so it’s nice and damp.
 There should be no drip or else you’re using too much.

 Dust and debris may come flying out.
 Let the big chunks fly out.

 This will pick up any loose particles hanging on the edge of the port.
 Don’t stick the cloth into the port.
 The moisture can damage the port.

 Don’t use them or insert anything until it’s completely dried.
 You don’t need to wipe them out- the solution will evaporate by itself.
 Store the isopropyl alcohol and air as directed by the manufacturer.